AgyLuczak/GIANDS-the-building-company/readme.md

  - Made sure all the headings are sequential
  - Icreased the contrast between the text and the backround colour by adding opacity to the latter
- - Increased the colour contrast of the submit button (Credit to Rory Patrick Sheridan for all the sugestions above)
+ - Increased the colour contrast of the submit button

+(Credit to Rory Patrick Sheridan for all the suggestions above)

  I also added alt attributes to all the images and changed their format from jpg to png.